matomo-org/plugin-AnonymousPiwikUsageMeasurement/README.md

   * Number of segments
   * How often which API method was called (only plugin name and method name but no parameters)

-### Requirements
-* The Piwik server must have a connection to the internet

 ## FAQ

 __When should I not install this plugin?__

 Do not install this plugin if you have any custom plugins installed whose URL or plugin name could identify you.
-Eg if a controller action or a report contains the name of your business, this information might be sent to piwik.org and can be viewed by visitors of [http://demo-anonymous.piwik.org](http://demo-anonymous.piwik.org) .
+Eg if a controller action or a report contains the name of your business, this information might be sent to piwik.org and can be viewed by visitors of [http://demo-anonymous.piwik.org](http://demo-anonymous.piwik.org).

+__Why was this plugin created?__

+This plugin was created to provide a simple way to measure how Piwik product itself is being used.
+The opt-in and anonymised usage tracking information will be used by the Piwik creators to build a better product and a great user experience.

 __Who has access to the tracked data at demo-anonymous.piwik.org?__

-The data will be made public and therefore can be seen by anyone on [http://demo-anonymous.piwik.org](http://demo-anonymous.piwik.org).
+The data is public and therefore can be seen by anyone on [http://demo-anonymous.piwik.org](http://demo-anonymous.piwik.org).

 This is to assure the tracked data is anonymous (transparency) and to showcase how Piwik can be used to track an application.

 ## Changelog